 Windows has had some iconic startup sounds from Windows XP to Windows 7.
 But not everyone loves the startup sound.
 Windows 8 and Windows 10 got rid of it.
 Windows 11 brings it back, but you don’t have to stick with it.
-If you don’t like it, you can disable Windows 11 startup sound.
+If you don’t like it, you can disable Windows 11 system sound for start up.

 Let’s see how to turn on or off the Windows 11 startup sound.

 One of the many changes in Windows 11 is the setup wizard when you first boot into Windows.
 The other is the reintroduction of a startup sound.
 However, just like many of the new features on Windows 11, you can easily disable it.
 Unfortunately, though, you cannot change Windows 11 startup sound.

 The Windows 11 Settings app is more evolved and useful than the one on Windows 10.
 It now houses pretty much every configuration option you may need.
 You may still see some old pop-up Windows if you dig deep, but for the most part, you will not need the Control Panel.
 The Settings app is also where you find the option to disable Windows 11 startup sound.